Prosecco & Petals

 Related article: bridal transport

-If you have planned to have an outdoor reception and your day is set to be gloomy, do not let the rain stop you and either share umbrella’s and choose a golf style one to walk down the aisle with or notify your venue a few days in advance and they will switch your location.
-If you are going for a castle or popular wedding venue, a wet weather contingency should be offered.
+If you have planned to have an outdoor reception and your day is set to be gloomy, do not let the rain stop you and either share umbrella’s and choose a golf style one to walk down the aisle with.
+Alternatively, notify your venue a few days in advance and they will switch your location.
+If you are going for a castle or popular wedding venue, a wet weather contingency should be offered as a standard part of the package.

-If you have planned a wedding reception, which has lots of elements outside, do these in stages and ask a member of the bridal party to keep an eye on the hourly weather to get windows of less rain.
+If you have planned a wedding reception, which has lots of elements outside, do these in stages and ask a member of the bridal party to keep an eye on the hourly weather forecast to ensure you head outdoors in between showers.

-If the weather for your day will be too wet to enjoy the great outdoors, opt for some last minute fun indoor touches that will make you and your guests forget the weather or even better add a little rain to your wedding theme.
+If the weather for your day will be too wet to enjoy the great outdoors, opt for some last minute fun indoor touches that will make you and your guests forget the weather.